Kopírování do schránky se nezdařilo. Zkuste to znovu po upravení vašeho přístupu.

 On Freelancer.com you can submit a contest for your logo design and get inspired from the many wonderful entries you receive.
 The freelancer you choose as the winner can even complete the design to your exact specifications, so you don't need to do any of the design work yourself (phew!).

-5,0 (349 recenze) PHP Website Design Graphic Design Data Entry Mobile App Development Visit profile
+4,9 (980 recenze) PHP XML Website Design Graphic Design Internet Marketing Visit profile

 On Freelancer.com there are two options, you can post a project if you want to hire an individual freelancer or post a contest if you want freelancer to demonstrate their specific capabilities for your project.